 Yes.
 The param variable in the shortcode is simple a script segment appended to the script before execution.
 If you want to pass more than one parameter in the param variable, simple separate them with a semicolon.
-For example, you have a PHP script called "Hello" that take a first name and a last name.
-You can sent them to the script by this shortcode:

 I get ‘Fatal error: Cannot redeclare…’ type message.